isomerpages/mlaw-corp/_mcmp/04-faq.md

 * MinLaw therefore urges parties affected by COVID-19 to consider mediation to resolve their outstanding issues.

 #### <a name="2qc">(B) Qualification Criteria</a> <a href="#s2" title="Return to top">↩</a> ####
-2. Who does the MinLaw COVID-19 (Wedding) Mediation Programme (“MCMP”) apply to?
+2.Who does the MinLaw COVID-19 (Wedding) Mediation Programme (“MCMP”) apply to?
 * The MCMP applies to:
   * Contracts related to a wedding event – E.g. Contract with hotel for a wedding banquet, contract for wedding catering services, contract for wedding photography services or make-up services, or, contract for bridal gown.
   * Where the wedding event was scheduled to be held on a date between 8 May 2021 and 31 July 2021 (both dates inclusive).